 Sitting down and making a plan of how you are going to manage your money each month is a good start.
 Write it down so that you can really visualise what you are going to do.
 It doesn’t matter if you put it on a screen or paper.
 Write down exactly what you spend and exactly what you have coming in.
+As part of your planning, look for ways to change your budget like getting low income car insurance.
 Keeping receipts from shops and cafes will help you to keep track more easily.
 It also helps to get it clearer in your mind, so that you can then actually act on it.

 If you have any debt, such as loans, try and get rid of those as quickly as possible so that you and free up money.
 Aim to set aside a set amount every month and make a target goal for when you hope to pay it off.
 Not easy when money is short but it really does help.
 Try and visualise what that extra money each month will help to pay for and this will give you the incentive needed.
 Once you’ve got rid of your debt, don’t get into anymore.
 If you can’t afford it, and it’s not vital, then do without or you’ll end up back where you were.